 Local test administrators must consider the individual needs of the learner when they provide accommodations.
-The responsibility of fulfilling learner requests for accommodations is that of the local agency, not of CASAS.
+The responsibility of fulfilling learner requests for accommodations is that of the local agency following state guidelines, not of CASAS.
 However, CASAS will work with state and local agencies to develop additional tests that are in a format reflecting the manner in which learners acquire and report information needed to function in everyday life.
 For example, if a learner is legally blind and reads information using Braille, then a standardized reading test in a Braille format is appropriate for testing.
-CASAS is currently developing such a form to include test items in Braille that reflect functional literacy situations in the life and work of a person who is blind.
+CASAS has developed a life and work skills assessment in Braille format that reflects functional literacy situations in the life and work of a person who is blind.

 Local agencies are responsible for providing fully accessible services and have the responsibility to ensure that these services meet reasonable criteria.
 In addition, the agency administering the test must provide any necessary accommodations at no cost to the learner.
-The costs are negligible for most of the common accommodations that learners will request.
+Costs are negligible for most of the common accommodations that learners will request.
+The agency may wish to contact district or state rehabilitative or health and human welfare agencies for diagnostic services such as for learning disabilities.